YopaNelly/guess/README.md

 *RULES*

-you have to take the range you wnt to guess it is up  to you
+you have to take the range you want to guess it is up  to you

 when you have the correct guess, you take a number you want the computer to guess